 In 2020 we globally face over 22 billion connected IoT devices of which 54% are non-consumer devices.
 The recent pace of growth and development in embedded and IoT technologies has led to impressive new devices and services.
 This came along with new challenges, too.
 One of the main challenges is to ensure device security and reliability of services that they deliver.

-At emteria, we argue in favor of managed open-source based platforms.
+At emteria, we argue in favor of managed open-source-based platforms.
 Given a rich toolset and strong mobile device management capabilities they ensure rapid and secure update delivery to customer devices.
 With this, we want to pave the path to more secure embedded devices.

 Major flaws and the 2018 casino example